HNN extensions of free groups with equal associated subgroups of finite index: polynomial time word problem: The case of equal associated subgroups of finite index

 Now, let $H\le F$ be a subgroup of finite index and $\varphi\in\Aut(H)$.
 We say that $\varphi$ is \emph{normalizable} if $\varphi$ can be restricted to a normal subgroup $N\unlhd F$ of finite index (i.e., if $M_\varphi$ has finite index).

 \begin{problem} Is it true that every $\varphi$ is normalizable? \end{problem}

 We suspect that the answer is negative in general.
 However, how can one find such a subgroup $N$ if it exists?
 Let us review the properties of a required subgroup $N$.
-It should satisfy the following four properties: \begin{itemize} \item $N$ is normal, \item $N$ has finite index, \item $c^{-1}Nc\subseteq N$ for every $c\in F$, \item $\varphi^{\pm 1}(N)\subseteq N$. \end{itemize} Let us define the following sequence of subgroups:
+It should satisfy the following three properties: \begin{itemize} \item $N$ is normal, \item $N$ has finite index, \item $\varphi^{\pm 1}(N) \leq N$. \end{itemize} Let us define the following sequence of subgroups:

 \begin{lemma} $[F:H_k]<\infty$ for every $k\ge 0$. \end{lemma}

 \begin{proof} Induction on $k$.
 By assumption, $H_0=H$ has finite index.
 Since, $\varphi^{\pm 1}(H) = H$ we have

 which has finite index in $F$.
 Assume that the statement holds for $H_{k-1}$ and consider $H_k$.